 A survey was conducted in 2010 to gauge permanent and seasonal resident opinion on water quality conditions in Otisco Lake.
-While modified, survey questions closely resembled those provided in the NYSFOLA's Diet for a Small Lake: A New Yorker's Guide to Lake Management.
-The Onondaga County Council on Environmental Health finalized the number and wording of questions to be asked so they could be easily answered as part of the Onondaga County Water Authority's (OCWA) annual watershed survey.
-The Otisco Lake Preservation Association (OLPA) assisted by publicizing the survey on its website.
-The survey and tabulated responses are included in the Appendices.
+Survey questions closely resembled those provided in the NYSFOLA's Diet for a Small Lake: A New Yorker's Guide to Lake Management.
+The Onondaga County Council on Environmental Health finalized the number and wording of questions to be asked so they could be easily answered as part of the OCWA annual watershed survey.
+OLPA assisted by publicizing the survey on its website.
+The survey and tabulated responses are included in Appendix B.

 A total of 177 responses were received.
 Eighty percent of those identified themselves as permanent watershed residents.
-Over 60% said they engaged at least occasionally in at least one of the water-based recreational activity categories listed: boating, fishing, or swimming.
+Over 60% said they engaged at least occasionally in one more of the water-based recreational activity categories listed: boating, fishing, or swimming.